MagicHappened/MagicUtils/README.md

 ## Configuration

-With mod menu -> installed you can view the configuration yourself
+With mod menu  installed you can view the configuration yourself in game and change it
 An implementation for no mod menu will be added with time